mozerpol/NotesFromLearning/Microprocessor-Design/README.md

 ##### Register renaming
 Register renaming - Przemianowanie rejestrów <br/>
 Register renaming is a renaming technique that separate logical registers from physical registers.
 Every logical register has a set of physical registers associated with it.
 While a programmer in assembly language refers for instance to a logical register *accu*, the processor transposes (pol. *przeniesc*) this name to one specific physical register on the fly.
 The physical registers are opaque (pol. *nieprzejrzysty*) and cannot be referenced directly but only via the canonical names.
-Register renaming can be used to prevent hazards caused by *out-of-order execution* (OOOE).
+Register renaming can be used to prevent hazards caused by *out-of-order execution* (OOOE). <br/>
+**Out of order execution (OOOE)** is when a processor is capable of executing instructions out of their original order, in an attempt to do more work in parallel, and execute programs more quickly.

 ##### Speculative execution
 Speculative execution - Wykonywanie spekulatywne (ale beznadziejnie brzmi po polsku) <br/>